-Pilot project 1 aims to capture the current baseline information on the use of ship energy efficient technology within the Caribbean region.
-Based on the collected data, it will promote the uptake of new technologies by determining the cost benefit analysis.
-The goal of the project is to provide decision makers with technical guidance on adopting energy efficient technologies based on sustainable performance.
+Pilot project 1 aims to map the existing energy efficient technologies and operational practices utilized on-board vessels trading within the Caribbean Area.
+The collected data promotes the uptake of new technologies by determining the cost benefit analysis.
+The goal of the pilot project was to provide decision makers with technical guidance on adopting energy efficient technologies based on sustainable performance.

-Pilot project 2 aims to establish a fuel consumption data collection system for the region.
-This will provide the baseline of fuel consumption for ships trading in the Caribbean region for different operating and load conditions.
-It will also aid the regional flag states in the development of reporting lines as required by IMO regulations which are expected to enter into force in 2018.
-Data collection for Pilot project 2 also commenced on June, 1st 2017.
+Pilot project 2 aimed to establish a fuel consumption data collection system from the vessels calling at ports within the Caribbean region.
+This provided the baseline of fuel consumption for ships trading in the Caribbean region for different operating and load conditions.
+The outcomes were aligned to the needs of regional flag states in the development of reporting lines as required by IMO regulations which entered into force in 2018.
+Data collection for Pilot project 2 also commenced on June 1, 2017.

 Following the establishment of Energy Efficient Focal Points (EEFP) within 15 respective territories, MTCC Caribbean was able to determine the existing reporting systems for ships calling at various ports within the region.
 This allowed MTCC Caribbean to monitor the total number of vessels calling at these ports.
 Based on the feedback from EEFP’s and stakeholders, MTCC Caribbean established an Online Voluntary Reporting System (OVRS) to collect ships’ fuel consumption data.